rollingcoconut/RadioML/README.md

 to plot {M2,M4} vs SNR and am working on to plot k_a vs k_w.
 By end of today should  have plots for these things (hopefully SVR estimator features as well).

+Dec 13: (email accessible working from cafe till 10pm):
+Now:  ρ_M2M4
+After: wil plot 46, β, and ρ_svr

-Dec 13: in from 6pm-10pm; will be working on designing a policy, how to test that policy on our synthesized  data (step  8 of list)
+(tonight) will be working on designing a policy, how to test that policy on our synthesized  data (step  8 of list)